 Your portfolio is an important part of your financial planning since it’ll largely control your financial well-being when you’re retired.
 Hence, reassessing it is a significant part of your retirement planning.

-According to most industry advisors, as they approach retirement, and this can prove to be catastrophic.
+According to most industry advisors, a majority of people in their early to mid-60s never adjusts their portfolios to reduce risk as they approach retirement, and this can prove to be catastrophic.

 Before you retire, you need to have a clear idea about your investments and if they are sufficient to provide you with the very income you need during retirement.